wazawoo/spelunky-classic-mac/README.md

-# Spelunky 1.1 with GameMaker Studio 2
+# Spelunky 1.1 with GameMaker Studio 2 on macOS Big Sur

 ## Intro